 Email is a recruiting tool with unlimited potential.
 It is a great way to get your information in front of college coaches.
-Surprisingly, coaches spend most of their time working at their computers, so emails get read almost immediately.
-Some coaches are incredibly email savvy.
-If a coach is sitting at his or her desk when you send an email, you might receive an immediate response.
+Surprisingly, coaches spend most of their recruiting time at their computers, so emails get read almost immediately and you might even receive an immediate response.

 INFORMAL EMAIL EXCHANGES